onsi/ginkgo/index.md

         })
     }

+#### Pattern 2

+    package sharedbehaviors

+	import (
+		. "github.com/onsi/ginkgo"
+		. "github.com/onsi/gomega"
+	)

+    type FailedResponseBehaviorInputs struct {
+        response chan APIResponse
+    }

+    func AssertNoJSONInResponese(inputs *FailedResponseBehaviorInputs) func() {
+        return func() {
+            Ω((<-(inputs.response)).JSON).Should(BeZero())
+        }
+    }

+    func AssertDoesNotReportSuccess(inputs *FailedResponseBehaviorInputs) func() {
+        return func() {
+            Ω((<-(inputs.response)).Success).Should(BeFalse())
+        }
+    }

-Users of the shared behavior must generate and populate a `FailedResponseBehaviorInputs` and pass it in to `SharedFailedResponseBehavior()`.
+Users of the shared behavior must generate and populate a `FailedResponseBehaviorInputs` and pass it in to either `SharedFailedResponseBehavior` or `AssertNoJSONInResponese` and `AssertDoesNotReportSuccess`.
 Why do things this way?
 Two reasons:

 1. Having a stuct to encapsulate the input variables (like `FailedResponseBehaviorInputs`) allows you to clearly stipulate the contract between the the specs and the shared behavior.
 The shared behavior *needs* these inputs in order to function correctly.

 2. More importantly, inputs like the `response` channel are generally created and/or set in `BeforeEach` blocks.
-However the shared behavior function `SharedFailedResponseBehavior` must be called within a container block and will not have access to any variabels specified in a `BeforeEach` as the `BeforeEach` hasn't run yet.
-To get around this, we instantiate a `FailedResponseBehaviorInputs` and pass a pointer to it to the `SharedFailedResponseBehavior` -- in the `BeforeEach` we manipulate the fields of the `FailedResponseBehaviorInputs`, ensuring that their values get communicated to the `It`s generated by the shared behavior.
+However the shared behavior functions must be called within a container block and will not have access to any variables specified in a `BeforeEach` as the `BeforeEach` hasn't run yet.
+To get around this, we instantiate a `FailedResponseBehaviorInputs` and pass a pointer to it to the shared behavior functions -- in the `BeforeEach` we manipulate the fields of the `FailedResponseBehaviorInputs`, ensuring that their values get communicated to the `It`s generated by the shared behavior.

-Here's what the calling test might look like:
+Here's what the calling test would look like after dot-importing the `sharedbehaviors` package (for brevity we'll combine patterns 1 and 2 in this example):

     Describe("my api client", func() {
         var client APIClient
         var fakeServer FakeServer
         var response chan APIResponse
-        sharedBehaviorInputs := FailedResponseBehaviorInputs{}
+        sharedInputs := FailedResponseBehaviorInputs{}

         BeforeEach(func() {
-            sharedBehaviorInputs.response = make(chan APIResponse, 1)
+            sharedInputs.response = make(chan APIResponse, 1)
             fakeServer = NewFakeServer()
             client = NewAPIClient(fakeServer)
-            client.Get("/some/endpoint", sharedBehaviorInputs.response)
+            client.Get("/some/endpoint", sharedInputs.response)
         })

         Describe("failure modes", func() {